ellensimpson/ellensimpson.github.io/_pages/about.md

 Information about my previous projects, including my books and screen writing, are listed on my [projects](/projects) page.

-To read a full draft of my research statement, please click [here](/assets/pdf/Research_Statement.pdf).
+To read a full draft of my current research statement, please click [here](/assets/pdf/Research_Statement.pdf).

 To learn more about my teaching and commitment to being an educator, please visit my [teaching](/teaching) page.